Larry Summers takes leave from teaching at Harvard after release of Epstein emails

-Former U.S. Treasurer Larry Summers abruptly went on leave Wednesday from teaching at Harvard University, where he once served as president, over recently released emails showing he maintained a friendly relationship with Jeffrey Epstein, Summers' spokesman said.
+Former U.S. Treasury Secretary Larry Summers abruptly went on leave Wednesday from teaching at Harvard University, where he once served as president, over recently released emails showing he maintained a friendly relationship with Jeffrey Epstein, Summers' spokesperson said.

 Summers had been retreating from his public commitments amid the fallout of the emails revelation, but he had maintained that he would continue teaching economics classes at Harvard.

+It was not immediately clear if Summers would return to teaching in the upcoming semester.
+Summers decision to go on leave was first reported by The Harvard Crimson.

-Harvard did not mention Summers by name, but the decision to restart the probe follows the release of emails showing that he was friendly with Epstein long after the financier pleaded guilty to soliciting prostitution from an underage girl in 2008.
+Harvard did not mention Summers by name in its decision to restart an investigation, but the move follows the release of emails showing that he was friendly with Epstein long after the financier pleaded guilty to soliciting prostitution from an underage girl in 2008.

-However, by Wednesday, the once highly regarded economics expert had been facing increased scrutiny over choosing to stay in the teaching role, and he even appeared before a class of undergraduates on Tuesday while stressing he thought it was important to continue teaching.
+By Wednesday, the once highly regarded economics expert had been facing increased scrutiny over choosing to stay in the teaching role.
+Some students even filmed his appearance in shock as he appeared before a class of undergraduates on Tuesday while stressing he thought it was important to continue teaching.

 Messages appear to seek advice about romantic relationship

-Note: This story has been corrected to say that Summers is a former Treasury Secretary.
-This story also has been corrected to show that Summers' statement about stepping back from public commitments was issued late Monday, not Tuesday.